 Moral: Small ideas can make big changes.

-Storytelling is not just about reading bedtime tales, it builds life skills.
+Storytelling is not just about reading bedtime tales; it builds life skills.
 When kids read or create stories, they learn to:

-Practicing stories helps kids in school and daily life by improving their confidence and communication.
+Practising stories helps kids in school and daily life by improving their confidence and communication.

 At PlanetSpark, we believe that every child has a story to tell.
 Our programs include: